 As with many of the other Take Action play days, gather loose parts for your Half Day Play Day.
 Consider items that will inspire STEAM learning.
 These can be:

 - Milk crates

 As a teacher (or parent) it can be your role to document the event with photos and videos.
 This is an important part of the day, as you will be using it as a refection tool in the classroom.

 Remember that this play is most beneficial when it remains child-led.
-They will have a few hours to really get into the materials and discover.
+They will have a few hours to explore, examine and experiment with the materials and discover.
 The role of the adult is to support the kids when they need help.

-It would be great to get a few video (or written) testimonials or explanations from the kids of what they have made or what they have enjoyed.
+It would be useful to get a few video (or written) testimonials or explanations from the kids of what they have made or what they have enjoyed.

-You can then take this documentation in the classroom and have a fun reflection of the Half Day Play Day.
+You can then take this documentation in the classroom and have a fun reflection on the Half Day Play Day.

-- What were some of the situations that were happening?
+- What were some of the situations that were encountered?
 Were there any areas that were defined as special places?
 A house, neighbourhood, shop, office, etc.

 - Who were some of the characters present?